Design and Technology at Whitehouse Primary

 At Whitehouse Primary School, Design and Technology is taught in all year groups through at least one topic per term, which includes one topic relating to food.
 Activities are taught in a variety of ways across the school, sometimes in blocks of taught time e.g. Science Week/STEAM challenge days or as individual lessons as part of a selected topic.
 Appropriate units of work are planned using a combination of topic work and published resources.
 Design Technology projects are often cross-curricular linking to other subjects taught such as mathematics, science, engineering, computing and art (STEAM).

-Design and Technology activities are planned to ensure continuity and progression by building on the specific knowledge, skills and understanding outlined in the curriculum as seen in the progression map.
+Design and Technology activities are planned to ensure continuity and progression by building on the specific knowledge, skills and understanding outlined in the curriculum.

 Children will learn a wide range of Design Technology skills, from cooking and nutrition, to computer coding and programming.
 These skills are integral life skills that will provide a basis for the real world.
 Children will be competent at designing and assessing each other’s work and skills, creating children who are confident self and peer-evaluators.